 Photo Credit: Demetria Estate Winery

 Wine is a staple of the Santa Barbara lifestyle—locally made vintages are accessible at every turn whether you’re by the beach or in the countryside.
 With more than 200 local wine producers to choose from, dozens and dozens of tour companies specializing in guided day trips and countless restaurants hosting winemaker dinners on the regular, our wine-infused adventures run the gamut from immersive and offbeat to adrenaline-fueled and ultra-luxe.
-If you’re looking to elevate your sniff, swirl and sip experience to a new standard of memorable, here are a dozen anything-but-ordinary ways to wine when you’re on The American Riviera®.
+If you’re looking to elevate your sniff, swirl and sip experience to a new standard of memorable, here are ten anything-but-ordinary ways to wine when you’re on The American Riviera®.

 Book Your Stay

 Take your sipping to the sea on a customized Sip & Sail tour with Coastal Concierge.
 The six-hour experience starts with wine tasting along the Urban Wine Trail in downtown Santa Barbara.
 Then you set sail on a private Catalina yacht where a gourmet lunch is served with a bottle of local bubbly.
 You’ll even have the option to play deck hand if you want to learn how to sail—otherwise, you can kick back and enjoy the views of The American Riviera® while your captain charts the course.

 Burning calories never tasted so good!
 Santa Barbara Wine Country Tours offers a full-day wine country bike tour with round trip transportation to the heart of wine country and all cycling gear provided.
 Your guides will lead you on a scenic 10 to 15 mile ride through vineyards and ranch lands with two tasting stops and a picnic lunch.
 Don’t worry about tiring out or getting stranded—the van follows as a support vehicle the whole time!

 Hot [Green] Wheels